NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 **NOTE: This documentation is a WIP, it will be completed soon, please bare with us, thank you! :)**

-You start by instaniating a new HoloNETClient class found in the [NextGenSoftware.Holochain.HoloNET.Client](#project-structure) project passing in the holochain websocket URI to the constructor as seen below:
+You start by instantiating a new HoloNETClient class found in the [NextGenSoftware.Holochain.HoloNET.Client](#project-structure) project passing in the holochain websocket URI to the constructor as seen below:

 ````c#
 HoloNETClient holoNETClient = new HoloNETClient("ws://localhost:8888");